 Don’t forget to use relevant numbers and metrics to illustrate the effectiveness of your products or services and present them in a way that your target audience can relate.

-B2B Case Study Example: Help Scout
+B2B Case Study Content Writing Example: Help Scout

 There’s a rampant problem with B2B case studies—so many are entirely focused on the provider instead of the customer.

-Companies go out of their way to paint themselves as the hero their customers needed to succeed.
+Companies go out of their way to paint themselves as the hero their customers need to succeed.
 In reality, case studies should highlight how your customers are the heroes.
 Your potential customers want to see themselves in the story and think about all the potential benefits in their own context.

 This is what Help Scout does well in its case studies.
 We’ll look at the Paystack case study as an example.

-While Help Scout talks Paystack’s challenges, there’s always a positive spin.
+While Help Scout talks about Paystack’s challenges, there’s always a positive spin.
 The focus here is on the rapid growth of Paystack rather than any potential failures in customer support.

 Even a section at the bottom of the page focused on Paystack’s favorite features turns a product-centric message into a customer-centric story.
-Make that shift in the focus of your case studies and you’ll start converting more prospects into customers.
+Make that shift in the focus of your case studies, and you’ll start converting more prospects into customers.

 They give you an opportunity to showcase your knowledge in a visually appealing way and help you establish thought leadership.